pgorecki/django-cancan/README.md

         return

     # Allow logged in user to view his own articles, regardless of the `published` status
+    # allow accepts the same kwargs that you would provide to QuerySet.filter method
     rules.allow('view', Article, author=user)

     if user.has_perm('article.view_unpublished'):